How to Stop Being a People Pleaser: 10 Signs & Solutions

 2-Set Goals and Priorities :

 When deciding how to spend your time, it is important to consider who you are trying to help, what your goals are, and how these goals align with your priorities.
-Knowing your priorities can help you decide if you have the capacity to devote yourself to a task.
+Knowing your priorities can help you decide if you can devote yourself to a task.

 If something is draining your energy or taking up too much of your time, act to rectify the problem.
 As you practice implementing these boundaries and declining activities that you don’t have a genuine interest in, you will realize that you have more time to dedicate to the things that matter to you.